10 Local Caribbean Dishes to Try on a Budget

 💵 Travel & Food Tips

-• Visit open-air markets for authentic food
+- Visit open-air markets for local food and produce.

-• Carry small bills and local currency
+- Carry small bills and the locally accepted currency.

 🇪🇸 Versión en Español (Resumen)